JackSawyerWATX/dsaArrays/README.md

 - Shifts larger elements to the right during the search phase
 - Provides better performance than basic insertion sort, especially on partially sorted data

+### mergeSort.py
+This script demonstrates the merge sort algorithm:
+- Uses divide-and-conquer approach to recursively split the array into halves
+- Employs a separate merge function to combine sorted subarrays
+- Stable sort that maintains relative order of equal elements
+- Consistently performs in O(n log n) time across all cases (worst, average, best)
+- Requires O(n) additional space for the merging process
+- Excellent for large datasets and external sorting scenarios

 ### quickSort.py
 This script demonstrates the quick sort algorithm:
 - Uses a divide-and-conquer approach for efficient sorting